Homa steady in Sunday duel, gets 4th tour win at Wells Fargo

 Seeking to move high enough in the world ranking to secure a spot in the U.S. Open at The Country Club in Brookline, Massachusetts, the 35-year-old New England native hit a poor shot from a greenside bunker on the par-5 second hole, leading to double bogey.
 Afterward, caddie Scott Vail asked police to eject a couple of heckling fans.

-Bradley rallied with a 21-foot birdie and a firm fist pump on the par-4 fifth, a par save from a difficult lie on the sixth, a 14-footer that he walked in for birdie on the seventh and an 8-iron to 4 feet on No. 8 for another birdie.

-The next two of five two-shot swings between the final pairing belonged to Homa.
-Bradley found a penalty area right of the green on the 11th hole, the toughest on the course this week, and made double bogey while Homa saved par.
+Bradley rallied with three birdies in a four-hole stretch.
+But the next two of five two-shot swings between the final pairing belonged to Homa.
+Bradley found a penalty area right of the 11th green, leading to double bogey.
 When Homa converted another birdie on the par-4 15th, he had a three-shot lead with three to play.

-Homa had to make a 5-footer for bogey on the par-4 16th as Bradley made birdie to move within one.
-The pair traded pars on 17 and when Homa lagged his birdie putt to tap-in range on 18, it was finally over.
+Homa had to make a 5-footer for bogey on the 16th as Bradley made birdie to move within one.
+When Homa lagged his birdie putt to tap-in range on 18, it was finally over.

+“I putted awesome,” Homa said.
+“When you putt it like I did this week, it’s, you know, you almost have to mess up to at least not contend.”

+Homa won on Mother’s Day two weeks after he and wife Lacey announced they are expecting their first child, a boy.

 Young made six birdies ranging in length from 8 feet to 6 inches in his closing 66 for his third runner-up finish in the 24-year-old’s rookie season on tour.
 Fitzpatrick birdied the 18th to conclude a bogey-free 67.